mdpiper/dakota-experiments/experiments/hydrotrend-uq-1/README.md

 This is an uncertainty quantification (UQ) experiment with HydroTrend.

-In this experiment,
-the same input parameters (`T`, `P`) and response functions (`Qs_mean`, `Qs_stdev`) from the **hydrotrend-ps-2** experiment are used.
+As in other HydroTrend experiments, the input parameters `T` and `P` are used, although, in this case, over a much smaller, and more physical, range of values.
+Instead of examining
+long-term suspended sediment load at the river mouth, `Qs`, used in earlier experiments, the effect of varying `T` and `P` on water discharge at the river mouth, `Q`, is evaluated.
+The experiment response functions are the mean and standard deviation of the cumulative discharge over the 100-year simulation, `Q_mean` and `Q_stdev`.

-The Latin Hypercube sampling (LHS) technique is used to obtain `N_s = 120` input points from the `T-P` parameter space.
+Latin Hypercube sampling (LHS) is used to obtain `N_s = 20` input points from the `T-P` parameter space.

-When used for DACE,
-LHS divides each dimension of the parameter space into `N_s` uniform partitions between the variable bounds.
-Samples are then selected
-such that every row and column in the hypercube of partitions contains exactly one sample.
-The resulting LHS sample set
-has better coverage and less clustering than Monte Carlo sampling.
+By specifying the `asynchronous` keyword in the Dakota input file, runs are performed in parallel, using two (the number of processors on my Mac) concurrent evaluations.

-For comparison with the output from **hydrotrend-ps-2**, the results from this experiment are interpolated to a rectangular grid.
+For comparison with the output from **hydrotrend-ps-2** and **hydrotrend-dace-1**, the results from this experiment are interpolated to a rectangular grid.